 What Not To Do While Bulking

-Many people think if you eat a ton of calories, this will equal more muscle production, which is not true.
+Many people think you eat a ton of calories; this will equal more muscle production, which is untrue.

-You indeed need to be on a calorie surplus to give your body the extra fuel it needs to build muscle, but this is generally around 300 to 500 extra calories per day, depending on your metabolism and lifestyle activity.
+You need to be on a calorie surplus to give your body the extra fuel to build muscle.
+However, this is generally around 300 to 500 extra calories daily, depending on your metabolism and lifestyle activity.

-Another awful habit I see people do is focus on the calorie number they have to hit, but not the quality of food they eat to get there.
+Another awful habit I see people do is focusing on the calorie number they have to hit, not the quality of food they eat to get there.

-If you eat a bunch of crap while bulking just to hit your calorie quota, then your results are also going to be crap.
+If you eat a bunch of crap while bulking just to hit your calorie quota, your results will also be crap.